 The square is lined with a range of statues and is an Instagram hotspot in Milan.
 The Piazza Della Scala can get crowded quickly, so get there early for some good pictures.

 Galleria Vittorio Emmanuel II

 Shopping at the Galleria Vittorio Emmanuel II may not be ideal for the budget traveler but the stunning interiors make this place worth visiting.
 You can even enjoy some authentic Italian cuisine at restaurants like Savini and Bar Camparino.

-This celebrated work of art is over a millennia-old and depicts Jesus’ final supper with his apostles.
+This celebrated work of art is over millennia and depicts Jesus’ final meal with his apostles.
 Unfortunately, much of the artwork has faded over the years, despite many attempts to preserve the painting.
-The landmark only allows 30 people in at once to view the painting.
+The landmark only allows 30 people at once to view the painting.

 Once you’ve had your fill of Milan’s art and history legacy, it’s time to enjoy some of its natural beauty.
-Just a couple of minutes from Castello Sforzesco is a famous park- Parco Sempione or Simplon Park.
-Take a walk around the vast troves of green land and enjoy the stunning English landscaping that adds to this evergreen beauty.
+A few minutes from Castello Sforzesco is a famous park- Parco Sempione or Simplon Park.
+Walk around the vast troves of green land and enjoy the stunning English landscaping that adds to this evergreen beauty.

 A trip to Milan is not complete without shopping in the fashion capital.
-The Via Dante is one of Milan’s largest commercial streets and was named after the famous Italian poet, Dante Alighieri.
+The Via Dante is one of Milan’s largest commercial streets and was named after the famous Italian poet Dante Alighieri.
 Both street and luxury shoppers have a number of options to choose from.

 Fast-Track Milan Cathedral and Terraces Guided Tour

 This ticket gives you a guided tour of the Milan Duomo Cathedral.
 You get to skip the long lines and get full access to the terraces to enjoy city views.
 The ticket also lets you explore the museum and San Gottardo Church independently.
 The tour lasts 1.5 hours.